kien123456k/book-playlist-frontend/README.md

 # ![Logo](./public/favicon.ico) Book Playlist
+A cool Book Playlist to store my favorite book.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and using [GraphQL](https://graphql.org/) to communicate with [Express](pressjs.com) server.